TheoSfak/smart-checkout-fields-manager/README.md

 ### Will this work with WooCommerce Blocks?

-The current version (1.0.0) is optimized for the classic WooCommerce checkout.
+Not at this time.
+The plugin is designed for Classic WooCommerce checkout.
 Block checkout support is planned for a future release.

 ### Is this plugin translation-ready?